PaoloMazzon/Astro/docs/classes/Shader.md

 Parameters
  + `data -> lib/Util::Buffer` Buffer containing the uniform buffer's data.

 Sets the uniform buffer's data.
-This must be used each frame if the `buffer_size` size set in [load](#load) was non-zero. `data.size` must be exactly that specified amount.
+This must be used at least once if the `buffer_size` size set in [load](#load) was non-zero. `data.size` must be at least that specified amount.
+Each time the shader is used, this data will be provided to the shader until this is updated.
+You may update shader data as many times as you wish per frame.

 -----------